 Social Media Monitoring Tools: Explain how these tools track competitor activity on social media platforms, providing insights into brand perception, engagement metrics, and customer feedback.

-Website Analytics Tools: Discuss how these tools analyze competitor website traffic, content performance, and search engine optimization strategies.
+Website Analytics Tools: Discuss how these tools analyse competitor website traffic, content performance, and search engine optimisation strategies.

-Pricing Intelligence Tools: Highlight how these tools monitor competitor pricing strategies, enabling businesses to optimize their pricing for maximum profit and market share.
+Pricing Intelligence Tools: Highlight how these tools monitor competitor pricing strategies, enabling businesses to optimise their pricing for maximum profit and market share.

 Reputation Management Tools: Explain how these tools track online reviews, customer sentiment, and brand reputation, enabling businesses to address negative feedback and maintain a positive brand image.